-- 2. Maximum results with minimum waste of taxpayer funds. - All development of the injury reporting system is accomplished using current agency staff. - 3.
-Effective in fulfilling core functions, measuring success in achieving performance measures, and implementing plans to continuously improve. - Further development of the system enhances the ability of the agency to gather injury data and provide statistical information to the fire service. - 4.
-Providing excellent customer service. - An improved system will help fire departments with input of data, and will provide them with the ability to obtain valuable injury statistical data whenever needed. - 5.
-Transparent actions apparent to Texans. - Injury statistical data is currently available to all Texans as part of the State Fire Marshal's annual report, and is also available independently on the agency's website.
+- 1. Accountable to tax/fee payers of Texas. - Further development of the public information division annually. - 2.
+Maximum results with minimum waste of taxpayer funds. - All development of the public information division and system is accomplished using current agency staff and stakeholders. - 3.
+Effective in fulfilling core functions, measuring success in achieving performance measures, and implementing plans to continuously improve. - Further development of the system enhances the ability of the agency to gather educational data and provide statistical information to the fire service. - 4.
+Providing excellent customer service. - An improved system will help fire departments and will provide them with the ability to obtain valuable resources needed. - 5.
+Transparent actions apparent to Texans. - Injury statistical data is currently available to all Texans as part of the State Fire Marshal's annual report and is also available independently on the agency's website.
 The agency always welcomes feedback from stakeholders and others regarding its services and projects.